AvaProtocol/ava-sdk-js/README.md

 This repository uses a two-step workflow process for creating new releases:

-1. **Version Bump Workflow**
+1. **Record changeset workflow**

-   - Go to the "Actions" tab in GitHub, and run the "Changeset Version Bump" workflow
+   - Go to the "Actions" tab in GitHub, and run the "Record Changeset" workflow
    - Select the version bump type:
      - `patch` for backwards-compatible bug fixes (0.0.x)
      - `minor` for backwards-compatible features (0.x.0)
      - `major` for breaking changes (x.0.0)
+   - Examine the Pull Request created by the workflow, and merge it if everything looks correct.
+This will record any commits before it as a major, minor, or patch.

-2. **Create Release Workflow**
+2. **Create release workflow**
-   - After the Version Bump workflow completes successfully
-   - Go to the "Actions" tab in GitHub and run the "Create Release" workflow

-The Create Release workflow will only create a new GitHub release if the version in `package.json` is higher than the latest published release.
-This prevents duplicate releases and ensures version increments.
+   - Go to the "Actions" tab in GitHub and run the "Create Release" workflow.
+This will run `npx changeset version` to bump up version in `package.json` based on the recorded changeset files.
+It will also create a new GitHub Release if the new version is higher than the current version in `package.json`.

 ### NPM Publishing